Seri people: History

-The scarcity of water and animals for hunting, along with various diseases, were the predominant factors as to why the Seri people abandoned their refuge on Tiburon Island and returned to the continental land.
+The scarcity of water and of animals for hunting, along with various diseases, were the predominant factors as to why the Seri people abandoned their refuge on Tiburón Island and returned to the mainland.
 They were first temporarily hired as fish merchants and ranchers and later settled down.
-Among the external causes that allowed their successful return to the mainland was the crisis of 1929, which caused a large migration of poor people to cities and agricultural center in the North and Northeast of the country.
-This increased the consumption of fish and other marine products that are cheaper than beef.
-From that moment, the Seri people began to occupy an essential role in the economy of commercial exchange and the use of money in their market operations.
+Among the external causes that allowed their successful return to the mainland was the crisis of 1929, which caused a large migration of poor people to cities and agricultural centers in northern and northeastern Mexico.
+This increased the consumption of fish and other marine products, which were cheaper than beef.
+From that moment, the Seri people began to occupy an essential role in the economy of commercial exchange and to use money in their market operations.
 This began a period in which rapid structural, organizational, and cultural changes occurred.

 Bands

 The Seri were formerly divided into six bands.
 They were: